 A relative newcomer at just a decade old, the kitchen fittings specialist Wren Kitchens has performed impressive feats in a short space of time.

 In June 2018, the company earned plaudits for offering sanctuary to all B&Q staff who were under threat of redundancy, opening vacancies for design consultants from the troubled DIY chain.

 One employee told Indeed that “the most enjoyable part of the job is the job security and the pensions it offers – the company is growing and this allows potentially more money,” while another praised the “fast-paced working environment – never boring and always something new to learn.”

-A frequent employees’ favourite – the company came seventh in last year’s overall top rated companies, not just in the retail sector – Lush Cosmetics is, like Wren Kitchens, a great example of how small British businesses can grow and thrive.
+A frequent employees’ favorite – the company came seventh in last year’s overall top rated companies, not just in the retail sector – Lush Cosmetics is, like Wren Kitchens, a great example of how small British businesses can grow and thrive.